Editorial advisory

 Water Verdict

-Braxton County receives a fair water quality assessment with a grade of C and a score of 55.0 out of 100.
+Braxton County, West Virginia receives a fair water quality assessment with a grade of C and a score of 55.0 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments track 38 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.

 Violation Context

-Braxton County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Braxton County, West Virginia show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 10.5 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 7,542 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance